DNAstack/wdl-ci/README.md

 **Note that this tool is not intended to access or manipulate protected health information (PHI). `wdl-ci` and its corresponding GitHub action should _not_ be configured with a workflow engine that has access to PHI, and PHI should not be used in tests.**

-Tools to validate and test WDL-based repositories.
-To be used as part of CI/CD pipelines.
+Tools to validate and test workflows and tasks written in [Workflow Description Language (WDL)](https://github.com/openwdl/wdl).
+Detects changes in tasks and runs tests via [DNAstack's Workbench](https://docs.dnastack.com/docs/introduction-to-workbench).

-When installed as a github action, `wdl-ci` will run the following steps:
+When installed as a github action, `wdl-ci` will run the following steps upon pull request:
 1. Lint workflows
 2. Detect tasks that have changed
 3. If test inputs/outputs are defined for a changed task, submit a test workflow for each changed task